finnianr/Eiffel-Loop/doc/Contents.md

 **"Swiss-army-knife applications"**

 Creating a new project application in Eiffel is expensive both in terms of time to create a new ECF and project directory structure, and in terms of diskspace.
 If all you want to do is create a small utility to do some relatively minor task, it makes sense to include it with a other such utilities in a single application.
 But you need some framework to manage all these sub-applications.
-In this package, the two classes [http://www.eiffel-loop.com/library/runtime/app-manage/multi-app/el_multi_application_root.html](EL_MULTI_APPLICATION_ROOT) and [Unknown-path](EL_SUB_APPLICATION) provide this capability.
+In this package, the two classes [library/runtime/app-manage/multi-app/el_multi_application_root.html](EL_MULTI_APPLICATION_ROOT) and [invalid-class-name](EL_SUB_APPLICATION) provide this capability.

 **Command line sub-applications**

 The following features exist for creating command line applications:

-* The class [Unknown-path](EL_COMMAND_LINE_SUB_APPLICATION) provides a smart way of mapping command line arguments to the arguments of a creation procedure with automatic string conversion according to type.
+* The class [invalid-class-name](EL_COMMAND_LINE_SUB_APPLICATION) provides a smart way of mapping command line arguments to the arguments of a creation procedure with automatic string conversion according to type.
 * Built-in help system with usage help.
 * Create menu driven command line shells.